STRATEGIC RESTART POLICIES & PROCEDURES

 - Bluish lips or face

 Anyone experiencing or notified of a confirmed exposure to an individual infected with COVID-19 must immediately self-isolate and call the campus nurse.
 The campus nurse will make further arrangements for your care, guide you through the process of monitoring for symptoms and help you make decisions about possible COVID testing to ensure your good health and the health of those around you.
 She will also assist you in communicating with health care providers and the local health authorities where necessary.

 An “exposure” to COVID-19 is defined for purposes of this policy as close contact with an infected person within 6 feet for greater than 15 minutes in a day, and your roommates, and anyone you have had direct physical contact with.
 The contact with the infected person must take place within the period from 2 days before their symptom onset until they meet the criteria for discontinuing home isolation.

 Isolation and Recovery

 Students should be prepared to quickly move into an isolation protocol should the need arise.
 Under the circumstances of this pandemic, every individual must recognize the possibility that a disruption of this nature could occur within the semester.
 But we must trust the Lord to protect and heal as we continue to follow his leading.

 Should an individual test positive for COVID-19, the CDC and White House Coronavirus Task Force are recommending that they NOT return home.
 Rather, public health officials are recommending you remain on campus (in isolation) to recover in order to prevent spread to your home town.
 Upon clearance by attending health care professionals and having met the criteria for discontinuing isolation, a smooth return to campus life will be facilitated.

-During the fall semester, the campus will be open for visitors.
+During the spring semester, the campus will be open for visitors.
 In order to reduce potential transmission vectors, no visitors or overnight guests will be allowed in student dorm rooms.
 All campus visitors must register with the Welcome Center and submit to a brief health screening.
 The Welcome Center is also available to answer questions and provide suggestions for overnight accommodations in the Watertown area.